dqops/dqo/docs/reference/rules/Comparison.md

 ## detected datatype equals
 Data quality rule that verifies that a data quality check readout of a string_datatype_detect (the data type detection) matches an expected data type.
- The supported values are in the range 1..7, which are: 1 - integers, 2 - floats, 3 - dates, 4 - timestamps, 5 - booleans, 6 - strings, 7 - mixed data types.
+ The supported values are in the range 1..8, which are: 1 - integers, 2 - floats, 3 - dates, 4 - datetimes, 6 - booleans, 7 - strings, 8 - mixed data types.

 **Rule summary**